joris1724/vzome-sharing/_posts/2025-02-15-Fully-supported-Stellations-of-the-Icosahedron-13-22-20.md

 {% endcomment %}

-Of the famous fifty-nine icosahedra, seventeen stellations are fully supported.
-It is not a problem to model the edges of all of these using blue, green and half-green struts.
+Of the famous fifty-nine icosahedra, seventeen stellations are fully supported<a href="https://joris1724.github.io/vzome-sharing/2025/02/15/13-22-20-Fully-supported-Stellations-of-the-Icosahedron/">.</a>  It is not a problem to model the edges of all of these using blue, green and half-green struts.
 However, it is not possible to push multiple green struts in the same hole of a connector.
 Therefore, for only eight of the fully supported stellations, Zometool models can be build.
 <p>
 A first model is designed so that is covers six of the stellations, each highlighted by a different colour.
 Starting from an icosahedron with edge length b1+b2+b1 (or b1+b3), it shows successively the <i>triakis icosahedron</i> (orange), the <i>compound of five octahedra</i> (yellow), the <i><b>D</b></i> stellation (red), the <i><b>De<sub>2</sub></b></i> stellation (teal), the <i>compound of five tetrahedra</i> (purple) and finally the <i>excavated dodecahedron</i> (green).